pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Helpers 🤲/🤲🪣 Helper tables/Helps 🤲 table/🪣🔔 3 Authorized/🤲 Help.OnAuthorized 🔔 handler.md

         Schema: "{$Help.Schema}/CONTEXT"

 # Fail if not valid
+- IF: $error
-- IF $error:
+- THEN:
     RETURN: BROKEN

 # Progress if valid
 - SAVE $Help:
-    .State: VALID
+    State: VALID
     Context: $context
 ```